nozhdelov/ViewComponent/docs.md

 	 - Promise for whatever of the above (Yes this means you can load preprocessed HTML from the server )

 **Events**
- - **beforeRender**  - emitted when the render content is ready and is about to be inserted in the DOM
+ - **parsed**  - emitted when the render content is ready and is about to be inserted in the DOM.
+At this stage the component`s children are discovered.
  - **render**  - emitted after the content is inserted in the DOM